Old Main

 Admissions Procedures

 The DPT Program uses rolling admissions.
-Completed applications will be reviewed upon acceptance; the Program does not require interviews, but does require engagement with the program as outlined above.
+Completed applications will be reviewed upon acceptance; the Program does not require interviews, but does encourage engagement with the program as outlined above.
 Applicants will be notified of their application status at various points throughout the review process.
 Once notified of provisional acceptance, applicants must send a $500 deposit to reserve a space in the entering class.
 A second $250 deposit will be required at a later date.
 Deposits are non-refundable, but are credited toward the first semester’s tuition.

 The North Central College Doctor of Physical Therapy Program does not discriminate against qualified people with disabilities in the admissions process.
 We do require all students to meet the Program’s Essential Functions and Technical Standards with or without reasonable accommodations.